rfgzuid/Capstone/README.md

     - Used scripts:

+## (Stochastic) control barrier functions

+Together with the h functions and a controller we can apply a filter on the controller in order to make the controller safer.
+Safety is defined through the h function.
+When you are in an environment you can use a control barrier function, discrete or continuous.
+If you want to account for stochasticity you can use a stochastic control barrier function but keep in mind this is only implemented for continuous controls.
+Takes a state as input and outputs a control.

 ## h functions

 For the environments, concave h functions are used so that we convert the CBF constraint from ED to CED [SCBF SOURCE].
 The output of the h functions are vectors; each element in the vector corresponds to a safety-critical state element for which we define bounds.
 The parabolas are defined to have maximum 1, and have their roots at the bounds of unsafety.